codcod/ai-assistant/docs/walkthrough.md

 ### 2. **Embedding & Storage**

 Each chunk of text is converted into a vector embedding using [SentenceTransformers](https://www.sbert.net/).
-These embeddings are stored in a [FAISS](https://faiss.ai/) vector database, enabling efficient similarity search.
+These embeddings are stored in a [ChromaDB](https://www.trychroma.com/) vector database, which handles persistence and enables efficient similarity search.

 ### 3. **Question answering (RAG)**

-When you ask a question, the system embeds your query, searches for the most relevant document chunks using FAISS, and generates an answer based on the retrieved content.
+When you ask a question, the system embeds your query, searches for the most relevant document chunks using ChromaDB, and generates an answer based on the retrieved content.
 This is known as **Retrieval-Augmented Generation (RAG)**—a powerful approach for context-aware AI responses.